Table Of Contents

 Are All Annuities Regulated?

-All annuities are regulated at the state level by each state’s insurance commission.
+All annuities are regulated at the state level by each state’s insurance commissioner.
 Any insurance company that issues annuities must be licensed in every state in which it does business.
 State insurance commissioners monitor the finances of insurance companies and ensure that they follow requirements designed to protect customers from negligent practices.

 In addition to statewide regulation, variable annuities and registered indexed-linked annuities (RILAs) are also regulated at the federal level by the U.S. Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).
-Anyone selling variable annuities must carry a securities license.
+Anyone selling variable annuities must also carry a securities license.

 Annuity Regulation Rules by Type

-If you’re considering purchasing an annuity, having a general knowledge of how annuities are regulated can help you avoid falling into financial trouble.
+If you’re considering buying an annuity, having a general knowledge of how annuities are regulated can help you avoid falling into financial trouble.
 Use this information to research the company issuing your annuity and the person selling or recommending it.
 Many of the regulating bodies have tools you can use to find out the background of companies and brokers.
-You can also file complaints if you have a bad experience.

 Annuities come in many forms.
 They don’t all work the same way and aren’t all regulated the same way or even by the same entities.
 However, taking the time to understand regulation basics can help you make a more informed decision before you sign a contract.